- Alleged crime: 2020s, crime-2023, in Provo (Utah), Utah, Utah County (Utah),

 A rape kit was performed at a hospital days after the alleged incident, but she initially did not name Retzlaff to police, later identifying him after learning of another complaint against a BYU football player.

-Floodlit has obtained a copy of the civil complaint.
+Floodlit obtained a copy of the civil complaint.
 Portions are included in the sources section on this page.

 According to the complaint: